University Alcohol/Drug Policy

 When possible, students will be notified that parental notification will take place.
 Students will be encouraged to discuss the situation with their parent prior to notification.
 A record of the notification will be kept on file in the

-Please contact the VCSU Counseling Services or the VCSU Safety Office for more information!
+Please contact the VCSU Counseling Services or the VCSU Student Affairs Office for more information!